 Additionally, we are examining exciting new systems that span the above two regimes by investigating how quantum bits can be generated and used in strongly correlated materials.
 In particular, there are a class of two-dimensional systems where strong interactions give rise to excitations whose state is dependent on the system's topology.
 We are investigating how such topological physics can arise in condensed matter systems and how they may form the basis for fault-tolerant quantum information processing.

 Our experiments are motivated not only to understand underlying physics but also to apply established physics to scientific environments.
 In particular, we have had great success in developing metrology tools based on novel physical phenomena.
 Using this principle we have built systems capable of extremely sensitive charge detection as well nanoscale magnetic field sensors.
-These sensors allow us to probe new physics..
+These sensors allow us to probe new physics.Please also visit the website for our lab in Waterloo.